End of Life Care

 In most funeral services someone will speak in some way about the person who has died.
-This should really be a member of the family or a friend rather than the priest (especially if the priest did not know the person (how odd it is when the one person who didn't know them is telling all the people that did things they already knew!)
-Of course, on the day this can be too much for people and most clergy are happy to read something the family have prepared on their behalf, it is always better if the eulogy or tribute is written by the family rather than the priest because it sounds so much more genuine and authentic.
+This should really be a member of the family or a friend rather than the priest (especially if the priest did not know the person - how odd it is when the one person who didn't know them is telling all the people that did things they already knew!)
+Of course, on the day this can be too much for people and most clergy are happy to read something the family have prepared, it is always better if the eulogy or tribute is written by the family rather than the priest because it sounds so much more genuine and authentic.

 When it comes to the content there is no right or wrong thing to say, some eulogies are very biographical with lots of dates and details, some are more reflections on a person's character.
 Either way it is good to tell funny stories - laughter is very important at a funeral - or things that people may not know.
 If you are really worried about what people might say about you, why not write your own eulogy?!

 The cost of funeral changes year by year as the government sets the fees, below are the fees for 2020 with the set fees we have to charge and the optional extras for church services (please not there is no difference in cost if you want the full rites (night before, prayers through the night and mass) or a simple service on the day.